-There are some incredible silver and gold trinket and jewelry stores.
-Tlaquepaque will put to rest the myth that is formed at border towns such as Tijuanja, that all Mexico has to offer is cheap goods.
-For example, some of the items I saw for sale in Tlaquepaque are the following: solid gold masks of various sizes, solid .999 silver large figurines, German pewter pottery, rod iron works, oil paintings, early religious antiques, rugs, pottery, furniture, and much more.
+This town features a number of excellent silver and gold jewelry stores.
+Tlaquepaque will put to rest the myths, perhaps formed at border towns such as Tijuana, that all Mexico has to offer is cheap goods.
+For example, some of the items I saw for sale in Tlaquepaque were the following: solid gold masks of various sizes, solid .999 silver large figurines, German pewter, ornately decorated pottery, rod iron works, oil paintings, early religious antiques, rugs, furniture, and much more.

-Mariachis in their sequined suits and glitter are ever present in this town.
+Mariachi in their sequined suits and glitter are ever present on the streets.
 They are often seen performing in the gazebo in El Parian, a circular building in the center of town, or at restaurants.
-In fact, Mariachis originated in Tlaquepaque.
-They used to perform at weddings in the mid 1800’s.
+In fact, Mariachis originated in Tlaquepaque, their roots began by performing a weddings in the mid 1800s.

-This street is open to pedestrians only.
-The buildings along this street date from the late 17th century to the 20th century.
-They used to serve as homes for wealthy Guadalajarans back when Tlaquepaque was its own separate town from Guadalajara.
+Fortunately Calle Independencia is open to pedestrians only so visitors can focus on shopping or window shopping and not have to worry about avoiding moving vehicles.
+A very historical street, many of the buildings located here date from the late 17th century to the early 20th century.
+A number used to house wealthy Guadalajarans back when Tlaquepaque was its own separate town from Guadalajara.

-For more information about this shopping area contact the Tlaquepaque Tourist Office.
-They are located at 160 Donato Guerra.
-Three phone numbers are listed.
+For more information about shopping in Tlaquepaque contact the Tlaquepaque Tourist Office located at 160 Donato Guerra.

-An excellent restaurant located near the main street is a restaurant/ bar called El Abajeno.
+El Abajeno is an excellent restaurant/bar located near Calle Independencia.
 Besides the great food enjoyed in a relaxing courtyard/garden setting, experience authentic mariachi dancers.
-This restaurant is located at Ave Juarez 231 and their phone number is 635-9015.
+Located at Ave Juarez 231 a– phone number: 635-9015.